palaa159/Docs/tutorials/01-GettingStarted.md

 ![Unidentified Developer MAC](../assets/images/securityAndPrivacy.png)

 **If using a MAC:** When you try to install the FTDI driver, your computer may tell you that it is unable to install the application because it is from an unidentified developer.
 In this case, go to System Preference > Security & Privacy and switch your settings to "Allow Applications Downloaded from: Anywhere," as seen in the screenshot to the right.
-You will most likely have to unlock the lock (and type in your root password) at the bottom of the Security & Privacy window.
+You will most likely have to unlock the lock (and type in your root password) at the bottom of the Security & Privacy window before you can make this change.

 ### 2. Plug in your OpenBCI USB Dongle